Installing Git on Linux, Mac or Windows

 Navigate to the Git website’s Download page.

-Double click on a recent version of Git to download it.
+Double click on a recent version of Git to download Git for Windows.

-When you see an installation prompt, click on Yes:
+When you see an install prompt, click on Yes:

 Agree to the GNU license terms: